Micron’s latest NVMe solid-state drive, the Crucial P5 Plus, first announced on August 3, 2021, is a formidable rival to the Samsung 980 PRO.

 But what the Crucial P5 Plus lacks in endurance, if at all, it more than makes up in performance, which is the most important thing anyway.

-Indeed, I tested the Micron Crucial P5 Plus with both PCIe 3.0 and PCIe 4.0 motherboards, and it excelled in both cases.
+I initially tested the naked version of the Micron Crucial P5 Plus with PCIe 3.0 and PCIe 4.0 motherboards.
+Later on, I tried the heatsink version also with PCIe 5.0, and in all cases, the drive excelled.

-In real-world usage, though, I found no differences at all between the Samsung 980 PRO and the Crucial P5 Plus.
+Compared to the Samsung 980 Pro, the Crucial P5 Plus had a pricing advantage.
+In real-world usage, I found no differences between the two.
 Both delivered excellent storage experiences.
-For example, my test host computers — PCIe 4.0 and PCIe 3.0 machines — took just seconds to boot up, and all apps launched quickly.
+For example, my test host computersโPCIe 4.0 and PCIe 3.0 machinesโtook just seconds to boot up, and all apps launched quickly.

 Micron Crucial P5 Plus' Rating